 WikiD: women, Wikipedia, design is an international education and advocacy programme to increase the representation of women in the built environment on Wikipedia.
-This is has been developed by Parlour (Australia), Architexx (New York) and n-ails (Berlin), with seed funding from the Wikimedia Foundation.
-It works by providing easy-to-use tools and supporting workshops for creating Wikipedia entries, turning editing into a collective endeavor rather than a solitary pursuit.
+Wiki-D was initiated by Lori Brown of Architexx and is a collaboration with Parlour (Australia) and n-ails (Berlin), with seed funding from the Wikimedia Foundation.
+It works by providing easy-to-use tools and supporting workshops for creating Wikipedia entries, turning editing into a collective endeavour rather than a solitary pursuit.

 Women remain seriously under-represented on Wikipedia, both as subjects and contributors.
 The wikiD project aims to shift this imbalance.
 It builds on the collective power of women and men worldwide to create many more articles about outstanding women in – still male-dominated – built environment areas.
 This is partly about more women contributing to Wikipedia, as a shared and creative activity.
 But the wikiD project also does something crucially important.
 It challenges Wikipedia’s assumptions of what counts as ‘notability’ that often unfairly exclude women.
 WikiD does this through a regular programme of writing workshops worldwide, together with providing downloadable architecture-specific guides to enable people to write and edit successfully in an often intimidating online environment.